tno-terminology-design/tev2-specifications/docs/specs/files/12-saf.md

 #
 # The third section specifies the versions that are actively maintained by the curators.
 # For each version, the set of terms is selected that constitute the terminology.
-# See the Glossary Generation Tool (GGT) for details about the syntax and semantics.
 #
 versions:
   - vsntag: v0.9.4 # a versiontag that identifies this version from all other versions in the SAF